 Anyway I digress, it would feel unnecessary to clarify how impactful music has been on me or provide some introspection as to what role it has served for me in the grand scheme of things.
-Most people like music, some people really like music; I so happen to really love certain music that span a wide variety of genres, let’s just leave it at that as far as the psychoanalysts are concerned.
-It wasn’t until my early undergrad years that I really tried to broaden my music horizons, and since then I’ve learned that I am typically partial towards: folk, electronica, hardcore punk, noise, and sometimes ambitious fusions of these genres.
+Most people like music, some people really like music; I so happen to love music that spans a wide variety of genres, let’s just leave it at that as far as the psychoanalysts are concerned.
+It wasn’t until my early undergrad years that I really tried to broaden my music horizons, and since then I’ve learned that I am typically partial towards: chamber folk, electronica, hardcore punk, noise, and sometimes ambitious fusions of these genres.
 My music palette isn’t limited to the aforementioned genres as my topster above would suggest, but it’s probably the most effective way to appeal to my tastes if someone were to send me recommendations.
-Although I really wouldn’t suggest doing so because I would feel really bad if you sent something that I thought it was some hot garbage or even worse, had no reaction towards.
-The unfortunate reality is I’ve listened to a fair amount of music and my criteria for “quality” only becomes stricter and better defined the more music I listen to.
+Although I wouldn’t suggest doing so because I would feel really bad if you sent something that I thought was some hot garbage or even worse, had no reaction towards.
+The unfortunate reality is I’ve listened to a fair amount of music and my criteria for “quality” becomes stricter and better defined the more music I listen to.
 In any case, I thought it might be fun to give a blurb about what I think about each respective album I have on my chart.
-I’ll probably start with the first five since they’re the most significant albums and gradually work my way down over time.
+It takes a while for me to gather my thoughts on these albums so this post will be a living document as I work my way down the chart.

 On a related note, if you wanna read my spiel discussing Metallica’s discography check that out, here.